05 May How Rheumatoid Arthritis Affects Your Teeth

 There are a number of dental complications that can result from rheumatoid arthritis.
-Common issues include periodontitis, TMJ disorders, tooth decay, and Sjögren’s syndrome.
-These problems aren’t usually the first that come to mind when you think about symptoms of rheumatoid arthritis, but it is especially important for people with RA to take good care of their oral health.
+Periodontitis, TMJ disorders, tooth decay, and Sjögren’s syndrome are a few common examples.
+While routine dental care is a must for everyone, it is especially important for people with RA to take good care of their oral health to prevent these issues.

 Rheumatoid Arthritis and Your Gums

-Periodontitis, also known as gum disease, is caused by inflammation in the gums, which makes people who suffer from rheumatoid arthritis particularly susceptible.
+Periodontitis, also known as gum disease, is caused by inflammation in the gums.
+That means people who suffer from rheumatoid arthritis are particularly susceptible.
 A study conducted by Johns Hopkins found that 70 out of 100 people with rheumatoid arthritis also suffered from gum disease, a statistic much higher than the rest of the population.